Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 cqlsh> DROP INDEX index_name;

-• Custom implementation replacements change the org.apache.cassandra.cql3.QueryHandler, org.apache.cassandra.db.commitlog.CommitLogReadHandler, and other extension points.
-See QueryHandlers.
+• Custom implementation replacements change org.apache.cassandra.cql3.QueryHandler, org.apache.cassandra.db.commitlog.CommitLogReadHandler, and other extension points.
+For more information about query handlers and custom payloads, see the documentation for your Cassandra driver.

-5. There is no longer support for Thrift-compatible tables (COMPACT STORAGE).
-Before upgrading, migrate all non-system tables that have COMPACT STORAGE to CQL table format:
+5. Because Thrift-compatible tables (COMPACT STORAGE) are no longer supported, you must migrate all non-system tables that have COMPACT STORAGE to CQL table format before upgrading.

 cat schema_file | while read -d $';\n' line ; do